This article was originally published at Better Programming Medium Publication.

 Implementation

-Let’s say we have a large text file, which we would partition into M number of file splits.
-Each file split would be assigned as a task to a machine in the cluster that runs in parallel and applies the map function on the file split (e.g., the function defined above).
-These map invocations would be distributed across many machines.
+invocations would be distributed across many machines.
 We will have all the processes running on the same machine for simplicity, but we’ll still see parallelism as we run them on a multi-core processor.

 We would have a special single process, which we’ll call the coordinator (referred to as “master” in the paper).
-The coordinator is responsible for assigning tasks to the workers, and the workers are actually the ones responsible for executing those map and reduce tasks.
+The coordinator is responsible for assigning tasks to the workers, and the workers are actually the ones responsible for executing those map

-Users provide — the data to be processed, the MapReduce application code, and the number of reduce workers, NReduce.
-NReduce would also refer to the total number of partitions based on which the intermediate data from the map phase would be stored.
+Users provide — the data to be processed, the MapReduce application code, and the number of reduce workers, NReduce

 Design

 At a high level, a single coordinator and multiple worker processes are spawned.
 Workers polls for available tasks from the coordinator through RPC calls.
-The coordinator looks for available tasks, records the startTime for the task, updates its status, and returns it to the worker.
-The workers perform map or reduce tasks based on the task type and make another RPC call to the coordinator to mark the task as completed once it successfully finishes its execution.
+The coordinator looks for available tasks, records the startTime

 Map Phase

-The first phase is the map phase.
-The reduce phase can only start once the map phase is finished.
-The input file is split into M files, which translates to M map tasks.
-For each map task, the map function is applied to the data, and the data is stored in a partitioned way (i.e., in multiple files/buckets) using the hash function on the key.
+function is applied to the data, and the data is stored in a partitioned way (i.e., in multiple files/buckets) using the hash function on the key.

 Reduce Phase

-Once all map tasks are completed — the coordinator starts assigning the reduce tasks.
+tasks.
 For each reduce task, the worker reads all the data from each partition into the memory, applies the reduce function to it, and stores the output to a file suffixed with the partition-id.

 Code

-Let’s start with the entry point file, main.go.
+Let’s start with the entry point file, main.go

 package main